 “Themyscira is influenced by the Greek but it’s clearly more than that.
 It’s a place that has the ‘you’ve never been to’ kind of feel.
 But once you’re there you’re not so sure you really want to leave so fast.”

 Not only is this a world of peace and paradise, but also an emblem of Amazon strength.
-The upcoming movie will offer a badass battle scene and an enchanting throne room.
-We'll have to wait and see what other treasures the DCEU version of the island has in store, but as of now it's clear that Warner Brothers will do Themyscira justice and bring it to life in a way we've never seen before.
+Warner Brothers certainly did Themyscira justice, and brought it to life in a way we've never seen before.

 Themyscira is an essential element of Diana's character.
 It's where she learned the meaning of truth, strength and acceptance.
 Her upbringing on the island fueled her mission to ensure justice on Earth, and that mission is exactly why we continue to be amazed by the Amazon Princess.